MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 MicroEJ Format: GPU
 ===================

 The MicroEJ format may be customized to be platform's GPU compatible.
-It can be enriched by one or several restrictions on the pixels array:
+It can be extanded by one or several restrictions on the pixels array:

 * Its start address has to be aligned on a higher value than the number of bits-per-pixels.
 * A padding has to be added after each line (row stride).